Having access to all of the sites that you visit most frequently can make your Web browsing a little easier.

-The steps in this article are going to show you how to change a setting in Microsoft Edge so that you can remove sites that you frequently visit from the “Top Sites” bar at the top of the window on the New Tab page.
+The steps in this article are going to show you how to turn off Microsoft Edge top sites so that you can remove sites that you frequently visit from the “Top Sites” bar at the top of the window on the New Tab page.

 - Open Microsoft Edge.

 - Click the Settings and more button at the top-right of the window.

 - Click the button under Show sites I frequently visit in “Top sites.”

 Our guide continues below with additional information on how to turn off Microsoft Edge top sites, including pictures of these steps.

 Related Topic: Do you use Google Chrome , too?
 This where are Google Chrome bookmarks stored guide can help you find that file if you use bookmarks a lot and want to back them up.